JBarna/SpotifyKeep/readme.md

 * [Mac Package]()

 ### How to use
 * `hotkey` - Press `Alt` and `~` together to save the song you're listening to.
-Even works if the song is playing from a different source!
+Even works if the song is playing from a different source like Sonos!
 * `right click` - the icon to access options, report issues, quit, and update.

 ## Wait, there's more!